eosnewmedia/JSON-API-Server-Bundle/README.md

     debug: false
     api_prefix: "/api" # configure this to use a url prefix for your json api routes: e.g. /api/{type}
     logger: "logger" # a service implementing the psr-3 log interface to log exceptions and debug messages
-    psr7_factory: "your_psr7_factory_service" # only required if you do not want to use "zend-diactoros" for symfony request/response converting
+    psr7_factory: "your_psr7_factory_service" # only required if you do not want to use a different for symfony request/response converting
     http_foundation_factory: "your_http_foundation_factory_service" # only required if you do not want to use the default implementation shipped with "symfony/psr-http-message-bridge"
 ```